albar965/albar965.github.io/index.md

 drag and drop flight plan editing on the map.
 The program can read the PLN, FMS and FLP flight plan formats.

-An elevation profile is shown for the flight plan allowing to find a safe cruise altitude.
+An elevation profile is shown for the flight plan allowing to find a safe cruise altitude also displaying top climb, top of descent and procedure altitude restrictions.

+Aircraft performance and fuel planning is included which is also used to calculate top of climb and top of descent.

 Search functionality allows to look for airports, navaids or procedures by a large amount of criteria also including a spatial search.